Donald Trump Blasted As ‘Deranged’ For Snapping At Reporter Who Asked If He Would Concede

 — Aaron Rupar (@atrupar) November 26, 2020

 Slate correspondent Will Saletan spoke out as well, calling his response inappropriate and noting that the rest of his statements were filled with “demonstrable lies.”
-In another claim, Trump said that a hand recount of ballots in the state of Georgia found “thousands of wrong votes” that went against him, but Saletan pointed out that this was wrong and that Biden actually gained a margin in 44 counties.
+In another claim, Trump said that a hand recount of ballots in the state of Georgia found “thousands of wrong votes” that went against him, but Saletan explained that this was wrong and that Biden actually gained a margin in 44 counties.

 “Today at the White House, Trump had one of the saddest meltdowns you’ll see by a public figure,” Saletan tweeted.

-He has not yet publicly conceded, though this week allowed his administration to begin the transition process.
+Although he has not publicly conceded, he allowed his administration this week to begin the transition process.
 Meanwhile, his legal team has pressed forward with a number of court challenges that have largely failed, with the majority of cases being dismissed.

-As The Inquisitr reported, Trump did say that he would leave the White House peacefully, which was seen as the closest step he has taken since Election Day to offering a concession.
+As The Inquisitr reported, Trump did say that he would leave the White House peacefully, which was seen as the closest step he has taken toward offering a concession.